Jon Guthrie: Walsall

 On 22 June 2017, Guthrie agreed to join League One side Walsall on a two-year contract.
 He scored his first goal for the club on 10 February 2018, in a 2–2 draw with Blackpool at Bloomfield Road.
 He made 52 appearances during his first season with the club, scoring once.

 Guthrie continued to be a regular in the first team, making 49 appearances in all competitions during the 2018–19 season, including scoring a brace in a 2–3 loss to Portsmouth on 12 March 2019.
 He was released by Walsall at the end of the 2018–19 season.

 Livingston

 On 12 August 2019, Guthrie joined Livingston of the Scottish Premiership on a two-year deal with an option of a third.

 Northampton Town

 On 24 June 2021 it was announced Guthrie had joined Northampton Town on a two-year contract.

+Guthrie was selected in the 2021–22 League 2 PFA Team of the season, alongside fellow Cobblers players Liam Roberts and Fraser Horsfall.
+The following season he captained the club towards promotion to League 1, finishing in 3rd.

-In May 2025, the club offered captain Jon Guthrie a new deal, and he signed a one-year contract with an option for a further year.
+In May 2025, after multiple consistent seasons, in which he captained the club to their highest finish in the English Football Pyramid for 16 years, the club offered captain Guthrie a new deal, and he signed a one-year contract with an option for a further year.
+On 5 May 2026, Northampton announced it had triggered the one-year extension keeping him at the club until 2027.
+He suffered an ACL Injury on New Years Day 2025, sidelining him for the remainder of the 2024–25 season, as well as the first half of the 2025–26 season.
+On 10th December 2025, He made he returned top the pitch, 11 months after the injury took place.
+He slowly made his way back to the starting 11 but couldn't prevent the club from being relegated back to League 2.